igleen/ollama-coffee/README.md

 1. Select a model from the dropdown menu
 2. Type your prompt in the input area
 3. Press Enter or click Send to start the conversation
-4. Use the "New Chat" button to start a fresh conversation

 ### Import/Export
 1. Click the "Actions" dropdown